enovella/r2frida-wiki/README.md

 Android & iOS Connection
 ========================
 Retrieve the device id using `frida-ls-devices` and the name of the app using `frida-ps`.
-The package name may be preferrable if the display name contains spaces.
+The package name may be preferable if the display name contains spaces.

 ### Attach